 North Carolina’s Quick Pass is the only system which works with all of these systems.
 We set up an account, paid $20 for a transponder (not a sticker) and set it up in our truck.

-We have paid tolls in Georgia, Florida, Virginia, Maryland, Delaware, New Jersey, New York, Maine, Connecticut and Massachusetts without any difficulty or even slowing down.
+We have paid tolls in Georgia, Florida, Virginia, Maryland, Delaware, New Jersey, New York, Maine, Massachusetts, Ohio, Indiana and Illinois without any difficulty or even slowing down.
 Until there is a universal toll system, this is the next best thing.

 Supposedly, the US was going to complete interoperability between toll systems by 2016, but that hasn’t happened.
 We can’t wait for it to happen.
 It will make navigating the various toll systems to much easier.